viclortz/omega_wifi_bootstrap/README.md

 using the appKey (depicted in blue) and pass just the encrypted PremWiFi (and not appKey) to the server.
-This approach is appropriate if the server in the cloud does not manage the premistes WiFi network.
+This approach is appropriate if the server in the cloud does not manage the premises WiFi network.

 A second approach is for the mobile app to pass appKey to the provisioning server along with whatever additional data may be needed for the provisioning server to determine the appropriate PremisesWiFi configuration.
 The provisioning server in thhis case uses the appKey to encrypt that configuration.
-In this second approach, the mobile app is able to configure those settings without knowing the PremisesWiFi password.
+In this second approach, the mobile app is able to configure those settings on the Omega without knowing the premises WiFi credentials.
 In this release, this latter approach is used.
 It is an approach more suitable for enterprise deployments.